Machu Picchu Ticket 155 articles

 The duration of stay in Machu Picchu will depend on the route you choose.
 There are 10 different durations based on the routes and complementary activities available.
 Below, we provide the duration allowed by each type of entrance ticket to Machu Picchu.

-• Machu Picchu + Classic Postcard Photo – The time for the upper platform tour is 2 hours and 30 minutes.
+• Machu Picchu Classic Photo or Upper Terrace (Route 1B) – The tour time on the upper platform is 2 hours and 30 minutes.

-• Machu Picchu + Huayna Picchu – The walking time to Huayna Picchu, along with the time spent on the upper platform, totals 7 hours.
+• Machu Picchu + Huayna Picchu (Route 3A) – The walking time from the estancia to the upper platform is 6 hours in total.

-• Machu Picchu + Lower Temples – The time for the tour of the lower zone of Machu Picchu is 2 hours and 30 minutes.
+• Machu Picchu Temples Lower Part or Designed Royalty (Route 3B) – The tour time through the lower part of Machu Picchu is 2 hours and 30 minutes.

-• Machu Picchu + Huchuy Picchu – The walking time to Huchuy Picchu, along with the tour of the city, totals 3 hours and 30 minutes.
+• Machu Picchu + Huchuy Picchu (3D Route) – The walking time to Huchuy Picchu along with the tour of the citadel is 3 hours and 30 minutes in total.

 Friends observing the Inca city of Machu Picchu